 Effective Date: September 25, 2018

 GS Marketing Group neither sends nor condones spam.
 (We’re just as annoyed about receiving spam as you are—maybe even more so.)
-We are committed to minimizing the impact of spam on our own company’s reputation.
+We are committed to minimizing the risk of spam to our own company’s reputation.
 We educate clients and prospective clients on proper use of email for mass communication.
 Should we learn that a client engages in spamming practices, against our advice and this policy, we reserve the right to terminate email marketing services for that client or to terminate the relationship, altogether.
 We do not sell subscribers’ email addresses for financial gain.
 Trust is important to the health of any relationship.

 Email Campaign Services